 My mouth is literally watering right now… yet again.
 I could just make an entire meal out of this fantastic dip, and I would be a happy gal.

-I love to have a set like this to blanch leafy greens like spinach, but CuisinartChef’s Classic Stainless 4-Piece 12-Quart Pasta/Steamer Set is also great to use with pasta.
+I love to have a set like this to blanch leafy greens like spinach, but this steamer set is also great to use with pasta.